A Answers (11)

 Apical Periodontitis - When the nerve inside the tooth has died and becomes infected, the bacterial byproducts make their way to the end of the root and begin to leak out.
 The body detects this and mounts an inflammatory response on the outside of the tooth.
 Similar to what occurred in the irreversible pulpitis, swelling occurs outside the tooth with no place to go.
 Pressure builds up as pus forms and it produces a dull ache that can be very severe.
 Pain from pressing or chewing on the tooth is not too different from pressing on a bruise and is highly indicative of the need for a root canal.

 Accurate diagnosis, however, can only be made through x-rays combined with clinical exam.

-Nicole Holland, Dentistry, answeredA root canal may also be needed following traumatic injury to a tooth, e.g., fall, sports injury, etc. A root canal is needed when the nerve tissue in the tooth is irreversibly damaged, which can happen due to injury.
+Nicole Holland, Dentist, answeredA root canal may also be needed following traumatic injury to a tooth, e.g., fall, sports injury, etc. A root canal is needed when the nerve tissue in the tooth is irreversibly damaged, which can happen due to injury.
 Although a root canal may not be needed immediately following dental trauma, a discoloration or darkening of the tooth over time often indicates a dying nerve that may require root canal treatment.
 The tooth in question should be evaluated by your dentist for proper treatment immediately following the trauma and periodically reevaluated thereafter.

-Lucia Yau, DMD, Dentistry, answeredSensitivities to cold that lasts for minutes and does not go away easily may indicate irreversible pulpitis, a condition that needs root canal treatment.
+Lucia Yau, DMD, Dentist, answeredSensitivities to cold that lasts for minutes and does not go away easily may indicate irreversible pulpitis, a condition that needs root canal treatment.
 In addition, pus or "pimple" like growth in the gum next to the tooth often indicates the tooth has an infection that needs root canal treatment.